Job Application Guidelines and Tips

-Special Requirements: Some job announcements include requirements for licenses, bilingual ability, certificates, physical strength, etc. It is mandatory that you meet these Special Requirements in order to be considered for the job.
+Special Requirements – Some jobs have mandatory requirements for licenses, bilingual ability, certifications, etc. A candidate must meet these Special Requirements in order to be considered for the job opening.

-Preferred Qualifications: Applicants who meet the Preferred Qualifications--in addition to the Minimum Qualifications--are a closer match for the job and are considered stronger candidates.
+Next, your application will be reviewed against the Preferred Qualifications.
+Applicants who meet most of the Preferred Qualifications are a closer match to what the hiring manager is looking for and are considered stronger candidates.

 TIP: Read the job announcement thoroughly!
 Carefully read the Minimum Qualifications and Special Requirements, and if you do not meet them, understand that you cannot be considered for this job.

 Q: I'm very qualified for this job.
 Why wasn’t I interviewed?

 A: Usually the reason an applicant who meets the qualifications is not selected for an interview is simply because so many well-qualified applicants applied for the job.
 Applying for jobs at Fairfax County is highly competitive.
 The Washington DC area, in general, attracts some of the brightest and most motivated job seekers in the United States.
 It is normal for a single job announcement to receive hundreds of applications from very well-qualified candidates.
 But only the top 10-15 will be considered for an interview.

 Q: Is it true that the computer "reads" my application?
 How can I get a person to look at it?